hoffmangroup/genomedata/doc/genomedata.rst

 genomedata-load
 ---------------

-Usage information follows, but in summary, this script takes as input:
+This is a convenience script that will do everything necessary to create a Genomedata archive.
+This script takes as input:

 - sequence files in |sequence file formats| format, where the sequence identifiers are the names of the chromosomes/scaffolds to create.